Configuring SASL authentication

-- If you already have an entry for freenode in the Server List, select it now and then click the step 5 (or step 4 if you're interested in learning about SSL secure transport settings for a network's servers, which complement SASL authentication).
+- If you already have an entry for Libera Chat in the Server List, select it now and then click the step 5 (or step 4 if you're interested in learning about SSL secure transport settings for a network's servers, which complement SASL authentication).
 Alternatively, click the button in the upper-right of the window to open the New Network dialog window:

 button to open the dialog window and skip to

 - In the New Network dialog window, give the network a name by filling in the

 field.
 Then click the button below the list labeled to open the Add Server dialog window: